 As a psychologist in the Sydney CBD, many of my clients come to me suffering from stress and anxiety.
 Whilst the reasons for their distress are as varied as the clients themselves, there is a theme that appears time and time again in both middle managers and executives.
-It has something to do with an individual?s ability to manage the anxiety that arises from disappointing others, facing conflict, challenging other people or simply ?saying no? to other people.
+It has something to do with an individual’s ability to manage the anxiety that arises from disappointing others, facing conflict, challenging other people or simply saying no to other people.
 It is this anxiety that people seek relief from and the best solution I find is to take a two-pronged approach.
-The first is to identify why it is so difficult for people to ?say no? and face real or imagined criticism or conflict from others.
-The second is to provide the skills of having ?crucial conversations?.
-The first step is essential since to focus on skills training without recognising powerful internal drivers to avoid anxiety often ?at all costs,? means that crucial conversations simply can?t be had .
-Together this approach can be enormously valuable and clients that do what I call ?the inner work? as well as refining their communication skills, find that change is lasting ? and, their anxiety manageable or a thing of the past.
+The first is to identify why it is so difficult for people to say no and face real or imagined criticism or conflict from others.
+The second is to provide the skills of having crucial conversations.
+The first step is essential since to focus on skills training without recognizing powerful internal drivers to avoid anxiety often at all costs, means that crucial conversations simply can’t be had.
+Together this approach can be enormously valuable and clients that do what I call the inner work as well as refining their communication skills, find that change is lasting and, their anxiety manageable or a thing of the past.

 What is a Crucial Conversation?

 Kerry Patterson et al (2002) used the term Crucial Conversation in the book Crucial Conversations: Tools For Talking When The Stakes Are High.
 They define a Crucial Conversation as one in which:

 Imagine the potential for crucial conversations in the workplace?
 Opinions differ all the time together with emotions as people have different beliefs about how things should be done, how resources should be apportioned and the likely outcomes of action.
 When the stakes are of these differences are high and this can be in terms of human resources, finances, strategic, diplomatic costs and more, we have a Crucial Conversation.